sundowndev/phoneinfoga/docs/contribute.md

 ### Go code

-We use a custom script to format Go files.
+We use a shell script to format Go files.

 ```shell
 sh ./scripts/format.sh